Jericho leadership team

 Mark cropped.jpg

-Mark, who’s spent more than 20 years serving the at-risk population of Greater Danbury and was appointed Co-Executive Director in 2022, was named Director of Youth Ministries in June 2019, after having served for more than 18 months as Stewardship Coordinator.
+Mark, who’s spent more than 20 years serving the at-risk population of Greater Danbury and was appointed Co-Executive Director in 2022 and ED in January 2025, was named Director of Youth Ministries in June 2019, after having served for more than 18 months as Stewardship Coordinator.
 Before that, he was Director of Programs for REACH-Newtown, a youth-services organization.
 Before his time at REACH, Mark served as Ministry Director for Pathways Danbury, a Jericho Ministry Partner focused on mentoring at-risk boys, now integrated into Jericho Partnership.

 In addition to his work at Jericho, Mark also serves as an Associate Pastor at Lighthouse Ministries, serving alongside his mother and father in the city of Danbury.